FREE DELIVERY for All Orders from $99. SHOP NOW!

 If you are looking for a high-quality glutamine supplement in Singapore, you may want to consider one of these options:

-How much glutamine should I take?
+How much Glutamine should I take?

 The optimal dose of glutamine depends on several factors, such as your body weight, your activity level, your health status, and your goals.
 There is no official recommended daily intake (RDI) for glutamine, but some general guidelines are: